Home | About Us | Leadership

 Glenn McRae

-Director, Northeast Transportation Workforce Center at University of Vermont – Burlington
+Director, NE Transportation Workforce Center at University of Vermont – Burlington

 Building age-friendly communities is essential to a sustainable future for Vermont.
 I welcome the opportunity to join the learning community of the Age Well Board to contribute my personal and professional experiences to strengthen and advance the organization’s mission.
 Advancing an asset-based approach to aging has the potential to pay dividends for Vermonters and Vermont.